feynhat/crypto/README.md

  - a complete Vigenere cryptanalysis tool.
 Input the Vigenere cipher, through standard input, and the program will try to guess the key, using statistical tests like, Kasiski's test (to estimate the key length) and Index of coincidence test (to guess the key).
-Note that the cipher should be about ~500 characters long for the statistical tests to work.
+Note that the cipher should be atleast ~500 characters long for the statistical tests to work.